-California Interceptions: Phorodon cannabis was found on cannabis in greenhouses in Humboldt,

-Mendocino, and Monterey counties in 2018 and 2019 (six total interceptions) (California Department of Food and Agriculture).
+California Interceptions: Phorodon cannabis was found on cannabis in greenhouses in Humboldt, Mendocino, Monterey, and Santa Cruz counties in 2018 and 2019 (California Department of Food and Agriculture).

 The risk Phorodon cannabis poses to California is evaluated below.

 Consequences of Introduction: